m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 BitTorrent solved the problem of freeloading.

 ## Solution to Freeriding
-BitTorrent’s solution to freeriding is called **choking**, which is type of game theoretic strategy called [tit-for-tat](https://www.investopedia.com/terms/t/tit-for-tat.asp).
+BitTorrent's solution to freeriding is called **choking**, which is type of game theoretic strategy called [tit-for-tat](https://www.investopedia.com/terms/t/tit-for-tat.asp).

 In choking, if a node is unable to download from any particular peer - for example, if that peer has left the network - it simply refuses to upload to that peer.